thedann3r/erless/legal_docs/terms_of_service.md

 - Predictive analytics assist in care planning
 - Patient identity is protected in all analytics

-## 11. NHIF BILLING COMPLIANCE
+## 11. SHA BILLING COMPLIANCE

 ### 11.1 Tariff Adherence
-- All billing must comply with current NHIF tariff schedules
+- All billing must comply with current SHA tariff schedules
 - Unauthorized charges are prohibited
 - Rate updates are automatically applied

 ### 11.2 Documentation Requirements
-- Claims must include all required NHIF documentation
+- Claims must include all required SHA documentation
 - ICD-10 coding must be accurate and current
-- Supporting documents must be retained per NHIF guidelines
+- Supporting documents must be retained per SHA guidelines

 ## 12. PLATFORM AVAILABILITY AND MAINTENANCE